NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_CMD_BLOCK_STATUS`

     A block status query request.
 Length and offset define the range of interest.
-Clients SHOULD NOT use this request unless allocation contexts have been negotiated, which in turn requires the client to first negotiate structured replies.
+Clients MUST NOT use this request unless metadata contexts have been negotiated, which in turn requires the client to first negotiate structured replies.
 For a successful return, the server MUST use a structured reply, containing at least one chunk of